hardboiled65/lash/README.md

 lash
 ====

-lash is a UNIX shell that based TUI.
+lash is a UNIX shell that based on TUI.